vincentbernat/network-lab/lab-bgp-graceful-restart/README.md

 >    plane on the BGP peer might be working and only the control plane
 >    has gone down.

+However, this means that BFD needs to continue to run.
+On JunOS, *bgpd* and *bfdd* are two different processes.
+However, with BIRD, this is not possible.
+When configuring a Juniper VRR with graceful restart, we don't get graceful restart either due to this problem.

 [1]: https://www.juniper.net/techpubs/en_US/junose10.3/information-products/topic-collections/swconfig-bgp-mpls/id-44002.html

 # Problem 2